Elucidated Rolling Diffusion Models for Probabilistic Forecasting of Complex Dynamics: Experiments

 \subsection{Ablations}

-We conducted a comprehensive series of ablation studies on the Navier-Stokes forecasting task to validate our key design choices and understand their individual contributions to ERDM's performance.
-We analyze it in full detail in~\cref{sec:ablations_app}, and only explain the crucial design choices here.
-Our ablations reveal that certain architectural and training strategy elements are fundamental to ERDM's success, with their absence or significant alteration leading to performance substantially worse than even the single-step EDM baseline. \begin{enumerate} \item \textbf{Appropriate progressive noise schedule \& fixed training:} The design of the noise schedule is paramount.
-Default EDM hyperparameters (e.g., $\rho=7$) prove suboptimal for ERDM, yielding $2\times$ worse CRPS than our proposed default schedule with $\rho=-10$.
-See~\cref{fig:noise_schedule} for intuition on why.
+We conducted a comprehensive ablation study on the Navier-Stokes task to validate ERDM's design.
+Our findings reveal that several architectural and training strategies are fundamental to its success; their removal causes performance to collapse, often falling below that of the single-step EDM baseline.
+In contrast, the model is robust to certain hyperparameters, showing little sensitivity to the window size, $W$, or the noise bounds, $\smin$ and $\smax$, within a reasonable range.
+We focus on the most impactful ablations below and provide a full analysis in~\cref{sec:ablations_app}. \begin{enumerate} \item \textbf{Appropriate progressive noise schedule \& fixed training:} The design of the noise schedule is paramount.
+Default EDM hyperparameters ($\rho=7$) prove suboptimal for ERDM, yielding $2\times$ worse CRPS than our proposed default schedule ($\rho=-10$).
+Performance is robust within a reasonable range of $\rho\in[-30, -5]$, see~\cref{fig:noise_schedule} for intuition on why.
 Furthermore, training with a fixed, optimized noise schedule is critical; randomizing the schedule during training degrades performance by nearly $2\times$.
 Despite this, such randomized training can serve as a heuristic to identify an effective fixed schedule for subsequent retraining.
 This finding contrasts with the randomized training procedure from~\citet{chen2024diffusionforcing}. \item \textbf{Strategic loss weighting:} Reweighing the losses based on the lognormal probability density function of noise levels, $f(\sigma)$, as proposed, is crucial.
 Removing this weighting causes a $>2\times$ performance drop.
 We generally found that a larger mean of the lognormal distribution, $\Pmean>0$, than EDM's default, $-1.2$, was necessary for ERDM to achieve optimal results, confirming the importance of tuning here. \item \textbf{Dedicated spatiotemporal architecture:} A crucial element is the use of a proper architecture that explicitly models spatiotemporal dependencies.
 Naively stacking the time dimension into the channel dimension of a 2D architecture results in severe $4\times$ performance degradation, confirming the need for our bespoke temporal architecture.

 \end{enumerate}